Cuprate/old_book/src/monero/database/macros.md

   } while(0)
 ```

-The `TXN_POSTFIX_RDONLY` macros is used to commit() the transaction when the database have finished its write batch.
+The `TXN_POSTFIX_RDONLY` macros is used to commit() the transaction when the database has finished its write batch.

 #### BLOCKING TXN